ooni/ooni.org/content/post/ooni-mobile-app.md

 ![OONI mobile app](/post/ooni-mobile-app/ooni-mobile-app.jpg)

-Today the [Open Observatory of Network Interference (OONI)](https://ooni.org/) project is thrilled to announce the release of a new mobile app (“**ooniprobe - Measure Internet Censorship & Performance**”) that can now be installed on **Android** and **iOS** for testing Internet censorship and network performance.
+Today the [Open Observatory of Network Interference (OONI)](https://ooni.org/) project is thrilled to announce the release of a new mobile app (“**OONI Probe - Measure Internet Censorship & Performance**”) that can now be installed on **Android** and **iOS** for testing Internet censorship and network performance.